 Andrew Oliver is a pianist from Portland, Oregon, specializing in stride piano, 1920s jazz and blues, ragtime, and tango.
-His playing is energetic and authentic, drawing on the styles of pianists such as Jelly Roll Morton, James P. Johnson, and Earl Hines to deliver a stomping style which emphasizes the exciting groove and drive which brought jazz to the forefront of popular music in the 20th century and continues to excite and captivate audiences today.
+His playing is energetic and authentic, drawing on the styles of pianists such as Jelly Roll Morton, James P. Johnson, and Earl Hines to deliver a stomping style which emphasizes the exciting groove that brought jazz to the forefront of popular music in the 20th century.

-A particular specialist in the music of the great New Orleans pioneering pianist and composer Jelly Roll Morton, Andrew has recorded all of Morton’s known compositions on the “Complete Morton Project” YouTube Channel with clarinetist David Horniblow.
-Their duo album of Morton’s tunes was selected as one of the 10 best jazz albums of 2019 by the Times (London).
+A specialist in the music of the great New Orleans pioneering pianist and composer Jelly Roll Morton, Andrew has recorded all of Jelly’s known compositions on the “Complete Morton Project” YouTube Channel with clarinetist David Horniblow.
+Their duo album of Morton’s tunes on Lejazzetal was selected as one of the 10 best jazz albums of 2019 by the Times (London).
 Andrew has lived in London since 2013, performing in the UK and Europe with a number of acclaimed groups including the Dime Notes and Vitality Five.

 Andrew is the founder of the Portland Jazz Composers Ensemble, a 2012 Chamber Music America New Jazz Works recipient, and an Oregon Arts Commission fellow.
 He performes and composes a wide variety of music ranging from Argentine tango to modern jazz.

 With this new album of solo piano, Andrew shares his love of 1920s jazz with contemporary audiences, bringing the diversity of styles from early jazz to life.